War Story (1989 film)

 War Story is a 1989 animated short film created by Aardman Animations.
 It was directed by Peter Lord.

 Production

 The film was commissioned by Channel 4 as part of a 5-part series of Aardman animations called "Lip Synch".
 The five films in the series were Creature Comforts (1989), Going Equipped (1990), Ident (1990), Next (1990) and War Story (1989).
 They all used vox pop interviews as their source material.
-This one is with a genuine British World War II vet.
+This one is with Bill Perry, a genuine British World War II vet.

 Premise

-Imdb explains: "This short animated piece uses a real interview as its soundtrack.
-Bill Perry relates stories about his youth, his tilted house, and adventures during WWII in Bristol, England during the blitz."
+The short animated piece uses a real interview as its soundtrack.
+Bill Perry relates stories about his life, his tilted house, and The Blitz of World War II in Bristol, England.